 Arjuna could not practice Meditational Yoga

-Over the past few weeks we have been discussing the Sixth Chapter of Bhagavad-gita where Krishna instructs His friend and disciple, Arjuna, on the process of meditational yoga.
+In the Sixth Chapter of Bhagavad-gita Krishna instructs His friend and disciple, Arjuna, on the process of meditational yoga.
 Krishna has outlined the practice of yoga as sitting in the lotus position and meditating with half-closed eyes and He has explained that to do this one has to go to a solitary sacred place like on the bank of the Ganges River or the Himalayan mountains for example.
 It is not that one can stay home and practice yoga.
 No. One has to leave home and live in a solitary and sacred place.
 And then there are so many rules and regulations regarding the sitting place and many other details.
 After hearing all of this Arjuna was feeling dejected and he tells Krishna that this yoga system is impossible for him to follow.

 Arjuna said: O Madhusudana, the system of yoga which You have summarized appears impractical and unendurable to me, for the mind is restless and unsteady.
 The mind is restless, turbulent, obstinate and very strong, O Krishna, and to subdue it is, it seems to me, more difficult than controlling the wind.
 (Bhagavad-gita 6.33-34)